War-torn Syria braces for lockdown after first virus case

 State-run television meanwhile reported that a second senior military officer has died from the virus in as many days after taking part in disinfecting efforts around the city.
 Egypt has reported around 330 cases and 16 deaths.

 Mroue reported from Beirut.
-Associated Press writers Joseph Krauss in Jerusalem; Nasser Karimi in Tehran, Iran; Munir Ahmed in Islamabad; Samy Magdy in Cairo, Samya Kullab in Baghdad and Aya Batrawy in Dubai, United Arab Emirates, contributed to this report.
+Associated Press writers Joseph Krauss in Jerusalem; Nasser Karimi in Tehran, Iran; Samy Magdy in Cairo; Samya Kullab in Baghdad; Omar Akour in Amman, Jordan, and Aya Batrawy in Dubai, United Arab Emirates, contributed to this report.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.